ren-hoek/meta-extract/worker-doc2vec/README.md

-# Notes on creating aggregated word2vec document vectors
+# Notes

+This worker creates document vectors by aggregating word2vec vectors for every word.
+These word2vec vectors are obtained from a pre-existing model.

 ## Prerequisites
 This requires that the `nltk` data is stored in `/data/nltk_data`.
 This can be downloaded using the command: